definite-d/complendar/README.md

 ## Importing the `.ics` File into Your Calendar

 The generated `.ics` file contains **recurring yearly events** with reminders set for the day before and the day of each birthday.
-You need to **import** this file into your chosen calendar application.
+You need to **import** this file into your chosen calendar application. _Usually, dragging and dropping the file into your calendar app is all it takes_, but just in case, here are some actual guides to import the file.

 | Calendar Application | How to Import (Official Guide) |
 | :--- | :--- |